qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Believing in **false consensus**, the consensus that only exists on an internet community.
 - Overestimating the proportion of bad news, as **bad news travels fast** in social media, thus facilitating cynicism.

-The 80/20 rule also applies to social media: 80% of the voice come from 20% of users.
+The 80/20 rule also applies to social media: most (e.g. 80%) voice come from few (e.g. 20%) of users.
 The dominant narrative on internet may not represent most people's views.

 What's more, social media may make people: